Historic House Tour

 The Saturday tour features seven houses in the Mount Pleasant area dating from 1785 to 1904.

 Since 2007 the WHS has provided a historic house tour in the fall.
 During Covid years, it was virtual, but the in-person format has returned!
 The homes and lives of the people of Westmoreland County reflect the history of America and the important role our county has played.

 National and world events are carried out, or reflected, at the local level by our family, neighbors, and friends.
 History can be told in their stories – in our stories.
 The Historic House Tour is part of the Westmoreland Historical Society’s ongoing effort to move history from the abstract “past” and make it real to you.

 All ticket holders receive a map with directions to each location and a keepsake booklet with historical information.

-Advance sale tickets for the Saturday Tour are $25.
-Tickets are available at:
+Advance sale tickets for the Saturday Tour are $25 and can be purchased at:

-On tour day, tickets are $30 and will be sold only at The Loucks House at 527 N. Chestnut Street in Scottdale.
+On tour day, tickets are $30 and may be purchased at the Museum Shop.

 Ready to find out more?